 TestCraft is a codeless Selenium test automation framework.
 It can rapidly integrate and use modules created by the community.
 Its advanced AI innovation and exceptional visual modeling enable quicker test generation and performance while wiping out the test support overhead.
 The tool considerably decreases maintenance costs.

-Testers can also make completely automated test cases without coding in it.
-Users discover bugs quicker, deliver all the more often, coordinate with CI/CD and enhance the general property of their digital products.
+Testers can also make completely automated test cases without coding in them.
+Users discover bugs quicker, deliver all the more often, coordinate with CI/CD, and enhance the general property of their digital products.

-Scripts are adapted to change automatically because of its AI mechanism.
-Also, a tester can modify significant changes with just a couple of clicks using this tool.
+Scripts are adapted to change automatically because of the AI mechanism.
+Also, a tester can make significant changes with just a couple of clicks using this tool.

 It is an open-source automation framework created specifically for the automation of AngularJS web applications.